mavryk-network/mavryk-protocol/docs/alpha/sapling.rst

 Additionally in case of an unshield, it must use the bound data to authorize the transfer of unshielded tokens.
-For example it could convert the bound_data to a public_key_hash and use it as recipient address of Tezos transfer.
+For example it could convert the bound_data to a public_key_hash and use it as recipient address of Mavryk transfer.

 Example contracts
 ~~~~~~~~~~~~~~~~~